nick-novak/Goals-n-such/etc/goals-2018.md

 # Goals for 2018
--- Learn More
+- Learn More
-  -- ReactJS
+  - ReactJS
+  - D3
-  -- Study more UX/UI design
+  - Study more UX/UI design
-  -- accessibility
+  - accessibility
-  -- more ES6
+  - more ES6
-  -- Juggle
+  - Juggle
-  -- investing
+  - investing

--- Read more
+- Read more
-  -- 20 book challenge
+  - 20 book challenge

--- Write more
+- Write more
-  -- write/record some music
+  - write/record some music

--- Invest in my house
+--Invest in my house
-  -- [x] Finish Bathroom Remodel
+  - [x] Finish Bathroom Remodel
-  -- Remodel molding in house
+  - Remodel molding in house

 - [x] Build new personal site
--- increase 401K contributions
+- [x] increase 401K contributions
 - [x] Get a ~~raise~~ New job
--- Finish Firebird guitar I have been working on
+- Finish Firebird guitar I have been working on
--- Start working on new guitar build(tele)
+- Start working on new guitar build(tele)
--- Buy some Guitar effects pedals
+- [x]Buy some Guitar effects pedals
--- Take more notes
+- Take more notes
--- Become more involved in communities
+- Become more involved in communities